Skip to Content

 • Countless Irish legends revolve around trees.
 One could fall asleep next to a particular tree and awake in the fairy realm.

-• This is why the Tree of Life symbol itself relates qualities to it, such as wisdom, strength & longevity.
+• This is why the Tree of Life symbol relates qualities to it, such as wisdom, strength & longevity.

-• The Celts derived the meaning of rebirth from the seasonal changes they would see each tree go through(Summer to Winter and so on).
+• The Celts derived the meaning of rebirth from the seasonal changes they saw each tree undergo (Summer to Winter, and so on).

-You can learn more about the Celtic Tree Of Life here.
+• You can learn more about the Celtic Tree Of Life here.

 9. The Triquetra or the Trinity KnotThe Celtic symbol for love

 You might recognise it from Thor’s Hammer in the modern-day movie.
+One of my favourite Marvel movies!

 The symbol on Thor's hammer is actually an ancient Celtic Symbol the Triquetra you can see it in this image.

-Thor’s Hammer shows the Celtic sign for love and strength
+Thor’s Hammer shows the Celtic sign for love and strength.

 10. The Triskele – Celtic Symbols